kzky/python-online-machine-learning-library/README.md

         2,0.1,0.2, ...,0.9

 ## Note
-* All labeled samples to be used to learning are included in memory.
+* All labeled samples to be used for learning are included in memory.
 * Dense matrix format (2-dimensional ndarray) are used now.
 * All algorithm except for Multi-Class Multi-Label CW and SCW are for binary classification only.
 * A sample is normalized such that the norm of sample is equal to 1.